 - 86% of consumers use the Internet to find a local business (WebVisible survey)

 - 72% of consumers prefer to find information on local merchants via search.
 (WebVisible survey)

 - 29% of consumers search for local businesses at least every week (BrightLocal survey)

-OK, so your customers are searching, but that doesn’t mean you should use Google AdWords.
+OK, so your customers are searching, but does that mean you should use Google AdWords?
 That leads us to the next common question…

 I’ll let the stats speak for themselves here: